What Are Omega-3s?

 These fatty acids are vital components of cell membranes and possess potent anti-inflammatory properties within the body.
 Additionally, they are renowned for their crucial roles in human development and cardiovascular health.
 [1]

 In human diets, EPA and DHA are found almost exclusively in fatty fish and fish oil.
-Since the majority of people do not consume the recommended quantities of fish, likely, many individuals do not obtain sufficient amounts of EPA and DHA through their diets.
+Since the majority of people do not consume the recommended quantities of fish, many individuals likely do not obtain sufficient amounts of EPA and DHA through their diets.

 However, humans have limited efficiency in converting ALA to EPA and DHA, with research indicating that less than 10% of the consumed ALA transform into EPA or DHA.
 [2]